-If the dominant movie of the today's news cycle crashes before sundown most days - the lies and outrages outed with necessary dispatch - let's hear it for art's story which endures, giving nuance, feeling, and value to the moment.
+If the dominant movie of today's news cycle crashes before sundown most days-the lies and outrages out-ed with necessary dispatch-let's hear it for art's story which is one that endures, giving nuance, feeling, and value to the moment.
 Not alternate facts: art is an alternate world, a mad charge of loving energy suffusing human achievement.